sgreenh23/Engineering_4_Notebook/README.md

 [Hello Python Code](https://github.com/sgreenh23/Engineering_4_Notebook/blob/master/Python/diceroller2.py)
 ## Python Program 01 - Calculator
 ### Lessons Learned
+In this assignment, we learned to use Python to add, subtract, multiply, divide, and find the remainder of two numbers.
+We asked the program to print the return from our function.
+The tricky part was figuring out how to use one function for each of the equations.
 ### Code
 [Python Program 01 - Calculator Code](https://github.com/sgreenh23/Engineering_4_Notebook/blob/master/Python/Calc1.py)
 ## Python Program 02 - Quadratic Solver